 You’ll run your script twice:

-NOTE: The DNA sequences are fairly long, and as such the DNA alignment may take a few minutes to run.
+NOTE: The DNA sequences are fairly long, and as such the DNA alignment may take a minute or more to run.
 We recommend testing your code with the protein alignment first (or even just a couple of small test sequences), and then running the DNA alignment when you’re confident it’s working.

 input_sequences = readFASTA(open(<fasta_file>))